The impact of user fees on health service utilization in low- and middle-income countries: how strong is the evidence?

 Volume 86, Number 11, November 2008, 839-848

-Table 9.
-Effects of reducing user fees on health service utilization in low- and middle-income countries, according to literature review
+Table 6.
+Main characteristics of studies on increasing user fees and its effects on health service utilization in low- and middle-income countries, according to literature review